Grades: 1 to 12+

 Place 4-6 spinach leaves and 1-2 T of ethanol and mix/crush/grind to a thin paste.

 Filter the mixture through a coffee filter into a test tube.
 Shine a violet (405nm) Laser Blox through the test tube and observe the red glow!

 What does chlorophyll do with the light energy it has absorbed if the light energy can not be converted to chemical energy (because we’ve extracted it!)?

 The intact leaves of green plants absorb photons in the blue/violet range of the visible spectrum.
 Electrons excited by UV light enter the electron transport chain within the membrane of the thylakoid and are used to synthesize sugar for the plant.

-Crushing the spinch leaves and adding ehtanol isolates the chlorophyll from the thylakoid membranes of the chloroplasts.
+Crushing the spinach leaves and adding ethanol isolates the chlorophyll from the thylakoid membranes of the chloroplasts.
 Freed from the electron transport chain, the electrons release their energy in the form of red light.